CLNEulalia/CS-Algorithmic-Complexity/readme.md

 ### Drop the Coefficients, Constants, and less Significant Terms

-Again, having an efficient algorithm is much more important when we have large inputs.
-By convention, we drop the coefficients and constants during Big-O analysis since they are usually negligible for those inputs.
+With Big-O analysis, it is convention to drop the coefficients and constants.
+This helps us generalize our how efficient our algorithms will be.

 For example:
 ```javascript